This policy applies to all members of the school community:

 This helps the learner develop a working knowledge of spreadsheets, from entering data and formatting worksheets, to creating charts and producing high-quality documents.

 For further information on ECDL, please follow the link below:

 Key Stage 4

-Year 10 and 11 - OCR Cambridge National ICT
+Year 10 and 11 (OCR Cambridge National GCSE Level 2)

 This is a vocationally-related qualification that takes an engaging, practical and inspiring approach to learning and assessment.
 The everyday use of ICT, from PCs to smartphones, now impacts all of our lives.
 Cambridge Nationals in ICT reflects this and provides students with a solid understanding of the subject which they can use in their working lives.
 Three themes are covered: business information systems, creative and technical.